Missouri State University

 Missouri State University (MSU or MO State), formerly Southwest Missouri State University, is a public university in Springfield, Missouri, United States.
-Founded in 1905 as the Fourth District Normal School, it is the state's second-largest university by enrollment, with an enrollment of 23,418 in the fall semester of 2023.
-The school also offers associate degree programs at two-year campus in West Plains, Missouri and a bachelor's degree in business program at Liaoning Normal University in China.
-The university operates a fruit research station in Mountain Grove, Missouri and a Department of Defense and Strategic Studies program in Fairfax, Virginia.
+Founded in 1905 as the Fourth District Normal School, it is the state's second-largest university by enrollment, with 23,418 students in the fall semester of 2023.
+The school also offers associate degree programs at two-year campus in West Plains, Missouri, and a bachelor's degree in business programs at Liaoning Normal University in China.
+The university operates a fruit research station in Mountain Grove, Missouri, and a Department of Defense and Strategic Studies program in Arlington, Virginia.

 History

-Missouri State University was formed as the Fourth District Normal School, by legislative action on March 17, 1905, spearheaded by local businessman, John T. Woodruff.
-He would lobby for Springfield to be chosen out of 13 other communities.
+Missouri State University was formed as the Fourth District Normal School by legislative action on March 17, 1905, spearheaded by local businessman, John T. Woodruff.
+He lobbied for Springfield to be chosen out of 13 other communities.
 Woodruff gathered 200 area businesspeople, secured $41,000 in funding, and assisted the committee in settling on the "Headly tract".
 Like other normal schools of the day, the school's primary purpose was the preparation of teachers for the public school system.